hashicorp/setup-hc-releases/README.md

 # setup-hc-releases

 GitHub Action to install `hc-releases`.
+Note that `v1` of this action is now deprecated, and `v2` must be used.

 ## Usage